chatwithvi/chatwithvi.github.io/_posts/2023-10-31-you-are-what-you-read.md

 date: 2023-10-16T21:48:05.000Z
 layout: post
 title: We are what we read
-subtitle: 'We are building a bookstore for you and your AI.'
+subtitle: 'Delvi is building a bookstore for you and your AI.'
 description: >-
   We're bringing generative AI to life with books, and bringing books to life with generative AI.
 image: >-